stevencox/midori/README.md

 I noted in my description of Nyko that creating an abstract syntax tree was likely to require a good deal of tedious work and be a gating factor.
 Lark provides an interesting facility for ASTs.
 It doesn't eliminate the work but it makes it predictable and semi-automated.
 We define [dataclasses](https://docs.python.org/3/library/dataclasses.html) for AST elements and [Lark instantiates and populates](https://github.com/stevencox/midori/blob/main/src/midori/parser.py#L58) them based on the grammar.

 ### Emitter
-For now, we have one code emitter for Midori.
-It writes a Containernet Python program.
+For now, we have one code emitter for Midori and it writes a Python program using the Containernet library.

 Jinja2 is a very widely used templating language.
 Ansible users will be familiar with its syntax.
 I've used it in [Tycho](https://github.com/helxplatform/tycho/blob/master/tycho/template/pod.yaml) and [smartBag](https://github.com/NCATS-Tangerine/smartBag/blob/master/app.py.j2) in the past.
 We [use it to generate](https://github.com/stevencox/midori/blob/main/src/midori/network.jinja2) the Containernet Python code.
 It does this by iterating over the statements in a `program` which is the abstract syntax tree resulting from the Lark parsing of a Midori program.